PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 ## Why?

-We want to build a "data exploration" view, which lets users take any data for any insight, and explore it further.

-Users have been asking for this for a while.
-Some example pain points:
+With PostHog, users own their data.
+Yet when exploring it, they're limited to the tools we've built.
+Sometimes they want more:

-- You can't drill down on insight person modals (e.g. filter the list further, break down by cohorts, etc).
+- You can't explore insight person modals further (e.g. add a filter, break down by cohorts, etc).
-- Our tables are basic.
-E.g. The events table supports some customisation, but not enough.
+- The events table supports event properties as columns, but that's it.
+What about person properties?
 What about aggregations?
 Tables below insights contain different data in insight vs table mode.
+Sorting is not supported.
+- You can't have non-event insights.
+E.g. show a count of users with property X.
-Persons tables are very basic.
-Math and formulas?
+- Persons tables are very basic.
+No column customisation.
+No math or formulas.
-- There are chart components that can't be added to dashboards (e.g. retention line chart)
+- There are charts in insights that can't be added to dashboards (e.g. retention line chart).
-- Various code reasons (explained below) of why it's a bad idea to keep appending stuff to `FilterType`
+- Various pages (events, persons, etc) support filters, but those can't be saved.
+- There are parameters you can't directly filter for or list (such as `distinct_id`, `timestamp`)
+- Our `FilterType` has been append-only for 2+ years and is long overdue for a serious cleanup.
-- Multiple endpoints accept various types of filters with various capabilities (`/insights/funnel/correlations` vs `/insights/trend/` vs `/events` vs `/persons/trends`), hard to know what is supported where.
+- Multiple endpoints accept various types of filters with various capabilities (`/insights/funnel/correlations` vs `/insights/trend/` vs `/events` vs `/persons/trends`).
+It's impossible to type the outputs without blindly guessing.

-The changes require improvements and different changes to both the backend and the frontend.
-This RFC is thus split into many parts.
+We have an opportunity to build a unified "data exploration" view, which would solve all of the above, and open the floodgates to allowing any type of analysis.

+The proposed changes below will and also unblock:

+- let us embed anything on any dashboard (e.g. funnel correlation results, retention line graph, list of live events)
+- let us link to any piece of data from anywhere (e.g. persons modal, full screen, with extra filters on the list)
+- use typescript and a few helpers to strictly validate all query requests and responses
+- build a fluid interface that can morph between different views or chart types (it's nodes all the way down)
+- unblock visualisation apps (e.g. the scatterplot plugin, world map v2.0)
+- let us embed data from sources other than clickhouse onto dashboards
+- using any other query engine as our backend

 ## Part 1.
 Analysis of the backend

-This is a proposal to change the way we ask for data from the PostHog API.
-This will unblock the new "data exploration" view, and also:
+This is a proposal to change the way we query the PostHog API.

-- let us embed anything on any dashboard (e.g. funnel correlation results, retention line graph, list of events)
-- let us link (via the URL) to any view (e.g. full screen persons modal with an extra breakdown applied)
-- unblock chart type apps (e.g. the scatterplot plugin)
-- use typescript and a few helpers to strictly validate all queries
-- build a fluid interface that can morph between different views or chart types

 ### Current state